-You'll need to make a few changes to bunnyMakeup_mat in the Inspector panel:
+You'll need to make a few changes to bunnyMakeup_mat in the Inspector:

 The make up will look quite bright.
 Under Render Options there are a few changes you can make, so it looks more natural.
 Change:

 Your project should look like this:

 To add retouching, create a second face mesh and rename it faceMeshRetouch.

 To distort the shape of the face, you'll add a 3D object called a blend shape to a face mesh.
 It's listed in the Assets Panel as bunnyFaceMorph.
 This blend shape makes the eyes and cheeks a bit rounder, and the mouth a bit smaller.

 Create a face mesh and rename it faceMeshDistortion.
-In the Inspector panel:
+Scroll down to Deformation in the Inspector.
+Then:

 The shape of the face should look different now:

 Adjust the null objects to set the position of the ears.
-We used the manipulators to work out the best position, but you could also set the position in the Inspector panel.
+We used the manipulators to work out the best position, but you could also set the position in the Inspector.
 For:

 For bunnyEarRotator_right, next to Scale change X to -1.
 This will flip the ear over to the other side.

 You'll use the Patch Editor to position the whiskers, so they're placed precisely below the nose.

 First we need to flip one of the whiskers over to the other side of the face, like we did with the ears.
-So:
+To do this:

 To create patches to represent the position of the null objects, select bunnyWhiskerRotator_left and bunnyWhisterRotator_right.
 You can hold down command on your keyboard to select them both at the same time.

 For both Add patches, change the Type to Point 3D, because we're positioning the whiskers on a 3D object in 3D space.

 Your graph should look like this:

-The whiskers should now be placed directly under the nose.
+The whiskers should now be directly under the nose.